metageek/packos/README.md

 back at the beginning, I had written code that shared data across process boundaries.

-Recnetly, I went to dust it off and make it work, but discovered that it didn't work with modern versions of QEMU, and I never wrote proper unit tests, or even regression tests, so I had nowhere to start.
+Recently, I went to dust it off and make it work, but discovered that it didn't work with modern versions of QEMU, and I never wrote proper unit tests, or even regression tests, so I had nowhere to start.
 I'm starting over in the repository packos2, with a framework for writing